Ministers of European Affairs from 13 EU countries, the future of Georgia as an EU member is in your hands

 “Our concern today is therefore all the more grave.”
 These lines are written out of our concern for the European future Georgia.
 As friends of Georgia, and ministers for European affairs in our countries we feel it necessary to voice Europe’s position on Georgia once again to correct the wrong perceptions and conscious distortions of Georgia’s European perspective.

 “Georgia received candidate status in December 20, 2023, provided the Georgian authorities followed the recommendations of the European Commission.
 In the last few months, Georgia has adopted several laws that are incompatible with the acquis communautaire, the common normative framework for the European Union.
 This includes the law “On Transparency of Foreign Influence”.
 These decisions have caused the suspension of the integration process of your country into the European Union.
 The suspension will continue as long as current political trends continue.
-The European Council, made up of the heads and governments of the 27 members states of the European Union on June 27, decided that the events in Georgia had led to a de-facto suspension for Georgia’s membership to the European Union.
+The European Council, made up of the heads and governments of the 27 members states of the European Union on 27, 2024 decided that the events in Georgia had led to a de-facto suspension for Georgia’s membership to the European Union.
 One thing is clear: Georgia cannot become a member state of the European Union unless its government changes course.
 It is either delusional, or simply false, to interpret this clear decision in any other way.
 The European Union did not make the decision easily.
 Months of serious consultations and discussion preceded it.
 It is important to realize that the European Union is more than just an economic, trade or security union.
 The European Union is a family of nations that share values and are committed in protecting them.
 The fact that the European Union shares a common legal framework is also important.
 It is therefore logical that the European Union makes the recognition of European value and the implementation of their legal norms a requirement for membership.
 The so-called “law on the transparency foreign influence” does not, in its content or spirit, correspond to the fundamental norms and values that are part of the European Union.
 It undermines Georgian citizens’ fundamental rights, which are the foundation of the commitments Georgia made on its path to join the European Union.
 Georgia’s Parliament hastily passed this law despite weeks of public protests and the veto from the President.
 It also came despite the unambiguous criticism of Georgian partners.
-Unfortunately, the laws that are in conflict with the European Union, the Council of Europe, and especially the that restricts LGBTQI rights, have been passed by the Georgian Parliament.
+Unfortunately, the laws that are in conflict with the European Union, the Council of Europe, and especially the legislation that restricts LGBTQI rights, have been passed by the Georgian Parliament.
 This is pushing Georgia further from the EU.
-Georgian politicians launched a campaign of propaganda, disinformation and outright lies against Georgia’s .
-They insulted representatives of the European Union, its member states and accused them baselessly of plots to assassinate Georgian government officials and dark motives of dragging Georgia into wars.
+Georgian politicians launched a campaign of propaganda, disinformation and outright lies against Georgia’s Western allies.
+They insulted representatives of the European Union, its and accused them baselessly of plots to assassinate and dark motives of dragging Georgia into wars.

 “Let me be clear: we are happy to have you as a member in our European family.
 Georgia is a democratic, pluralistic, and European country with a vibrant civil-society and rich media landscape.
 Georgia has been granted the status of a European candidate country in 2023.
 The door is wide open and will remain so.
 The European Council has reiterated its unwavering support for the Georgian people, and its willingness to continue to assist Georgians in their journey towards a European future.
 We also want to be clear – we expect that the Georgian government will ensure fair and free elections.
 Georgians must be able to decide what future they want for their children and grandchildren.
 We hope this will be an option that favors the European future for Georgia.
 You make the choice.
 “The future of Georgia lies in your hands,” the statement reads.